Office of Grants and Sponsored Programs

 What is a sponsored program?

 - A sponsored program is an activity or project that is externally supported and that requires expenditure of funds.
 The funding agency should receive a written report about the allocated funds.
 Otherwise, FSU is obligated to return any financial support if the project objectives are not fulfilled.
+These research and grant-related contracts (e.g. for academic research) go through the OGSP, as opposed to vendor contracts which go through the Business Office.

 What should I do if I've prepared my program or project for external support?

 - Once your program or project is ready for support, contact the OGSP and we can search for potential grant funders.
 If you have some grant funders in mind, we can help you to reach out to them and to begin drafting the grant application.
-We encourage all faculty to be in contact with the program officer from prospective funders prior to submitting an application.